FitHanu/danger-classifier-model/README.md

 + For each dataset:
     - Download dataset
     - Filter sound file based on defined sound classes at `/classes.csv`
-    - Move filtered sound files into main dataset path `/dataset/`
+    - Move filtered sound files into the main dataset path `/dataset/`
     - Normalize:
         - Rename filtered sound files in `/dataset/` to system rule `f"{class_name}_{original_dataset}_{original_idx}"`
     - Save filtered dataset meta into a .csv file in `/ds/meta`